aerospike/asmt/README.md

 To backup a specific namespace only, use -n to specify the namespace name.

+To compress the files while backing them up, use the -z option.

 For other backup options, use -h or see the list below.

 When the backup is complete, there will be files in the specified directory corresponding to all the relevant shared memory blocks.
 The file names are the same as the shared memory keys.
+Uncompressed file names end in '.dat' while compressed files end in '.dat.gz'.
+Note that the base file for a namespace is never compressed as ASMT must examine its contents prior to restoring any files for its namespace.

-Note - if files of the relevant names already exist in the directory, the backup will not start, i.e. it will not overwrite the files.
+Note - if files of the relevant names already exist in the directory, the backup will not start, i.e., it will not overwrite the files.

 If the backup was successful, the host machine may then be rebooted.
 The index shared memory blocks are lost, but the files will allow them to be restored